 Ethics counsel Megan Zeviah had advice for setting up a better system for taking, keeping and finding your lawyer notes for clients.

 Yellow legal pads, containing what at least to a casual observer might seem unintelligible scribbles, abound in most lawyers’ offices.
 Of course, good legal business practice dictates that we take copious and clear lawyer notes to identify work we have done or still need to do, who we have spoken with, when and about what.
-But it is also critical to maintaining compliance with ethics rules.
+But it is also critical to maintaining compliance with ethics rules and understanding the law.

 Three Ways Your Notes Keep You On Track and in Compliance